yoprst/backup/v4/performing-backups/index.md

 Backup has a [Cycling][storages] feature, which can automatically perform backup rotation for you.
 In order to do this, Backup stores YAML formatted data files with information about your backups.
-By default, these files are stored in `~/Backup/.data`.
+By default, these files are stored in `~/SlidayBackup/.data`.
 If you are storing this data in another location, it will need to be specified using the `--data-path` option.

-    $ backup perform --trigger my_backup --data-path /path/to/data/dir/
+    $ sliday_backup perform --trigger my_backup --data-path /path/to/data/dir/

 **--tmp-path**